 For example, many project management software users don’t utilize features beyond kanban cards and dashboard views.
 With ProjectManager, beginners can still use kanban boards and task lists, but also master the online Gantt chart tool.
 The Gantt chart functions like a spreadsheet on the left side of the chart, and it displays timelines and task dependencies on the right so you can make schedules and track progress.
 Plus, it filters for the critical path without having to do time-consuming calculations and sets a baseline to track project variance in real time to keep your project on schedule.

 Get a Sheet View of Your Project Unlike Other Smartsheet Alternatives

-And, if you’re a fan of Smartsheet’s focus on the use of spreadsheets for project management, ProjectManager offers the Sheet View.
-Sheet View allows you to work exclusively in data grid columns, without the Gantt chart view.
+And, if you’re a fan of Smartsheet’s focus on the use of spreadsheets for project management, ProjectManager offers the sheet view.
+It allows you to work exclusively in data grid columns, without the Gantt chart view.
 Tailor these task lists to your exact preference with blank rows and dropdown custom columns, all while using keyboard shortcuts that won’t slow down your workflow.

-And, if you want to use the Gantt chart view and Sheet View together, any project planning data that has been input on the sheet reflects on the Gantt view, and vice versa.
-Create specific columns in Gantt view and Sheet View that automatically update in both, and customize views depending on the use case.
-When you consider the Gantt chart, Sheet view, dashboards, kanban boards, task lists and more, it’s clear that ProjectManager is the best Smartsheet alternative.
+And, if you want to use the Gantt chart view and sheet view together, any project planning data that’s been inputted on the sheet reflects on the Gantt view, and vice versa.
+Create specific columns in Gantt view and sheet view that automatically update in both, and customize views depending on the use case.
+When you consider the Gantt chart, sheet view, dashboards, kanban boards, task lists and more, it’s clear that ProjectManager is the best Smartsheet alternative.
 See for yourself with this free 30-day trial.